Tuffolino: Introduction of Tuffolino

 The plot was basically the same as the original: Tuffolino is a hyperactive boy which is always out for adventure, worrying his girlfriend, Mimma, who's afraid that he could at any moment go on some kind of adventure that'd put his life at risk; thus Mimma, after a discussion with "Clara", in the end decides to convince Tuffolino to work in an advertisement company.
 After reaching the company building, in the third strip of the 16th episode, in the conclusion of the original story, Mickey Mouse and Minnie get rewarded by their boss with a coupon and a week of vacation, however, the story starts to change from this point onward in the Italian version.
-The story was stretched by Pedrocchi and De Vito up until they reached a "18th episode" with some additional strips, completely original, which functioned as a way to connect this story with the next one, named "Tuffolino on a vacation".
+The story was stretched by Pedrocchi and De Vita up until they reached a "18th episode" with some additional strips, completely original, which functioned as a way to connect this story with the next one, named "Tuffolino on a vacation".
 In the ending of the comic book we are introduced to "Pippo" (who's named in the same way as "Goofy" is in most Italian editions of the original Disney Comic) who's very similar to its original counterpart, including its clothes and personality which are basically the same; The only different part of his body is his face which is "humanized".
 This story gets concluded on the 495th edition, on 9 June 1942.

 The following stories, this time completely original, are three: